Romance novellas by women in Nigeria challenge traditions

 Her second novel addresses the scourge of divorce and how to deal with problematic husbands.
 In northern Nigeria, a man can divorce a woman simply by pronouncing three times, “I divorce you.”
 When that happens, the former wife leaves alone and may not know what has happened to her children.

-“A girl may love a boy but if they don’t suit, you have to stop her, and a girl has to obey her parents — 100 percent,” she says, looking at her oldest daughter, Khadija, nearly 21, and brooking no argument.
+“A girl may love a boy but if they don’t suit, you have to stop her, and a girl has to obey her parents — 100 percent,” she says, looking at her daughter and brooking no argument.
 “She must obey your rules and regulations.”